Residential Conduct and Community Standards

 The conduct process is integral in upholding the policies and procedures for the University.
 It ensures due process for our students and provides the opportunity to discuss and further investigate the alleged violations.

 - Certain decisions will warrant sanctions to be issued, to serve as educational interventions for our students.
-Residential Community Standards strives to promote student success while upholding the rules and regulations of the university.
+Residential Conduct and Community Standards strives to promote student success while upholding the rules and regulations of the university.

-Students found responsible for offesnes under the Code of Student Responsibilty or Campus Residences Terms of Occupancy can appeal such findings on the following limited grounds:
+Students found responsible for offenses under the Code of Student Responsibility or Campus Residences Terms of Occupancy should review the Code of Student Responsibility or contact their conduct officer.

-Assistant Director of Residential Community Standards
+Assistant Director of Residential Conduct and Community Standards

-Office of Residential Community Standards
+Office of Residential Conduct and Community Standards

-D133 Between O’Neill and Irving Colleges
+Suite D133 Between O’Neill and Irving Residence Halls

-Next to the Mendelsohn Quad Office
+Next to the Mendelsohn Community Office

 100 Circle Road